 The main purpose of this technical note is to demonstrate how to patch a running (live) system currently mirrored using SVM, minimizing the downtime as far as possible.

-against it and reboot on it.
-If all seems OK, re-encapsulate the system.
-This
+patch against it and reboot on it.
+If all seems OK, re-encapsulate the

-different requirement (LVM RAID-1 vs. spare disk, or free slice).
+complexity and different requirement (LVM RAID-1 vs. spare disk, or free

 Using this solution, the downtime can go between 10 to 30 minutes of service unavailability (depending on the hardware POST) and a maximum of two reboots are required, whatever is the number of patches to apply.

 Here is a system encapsulated using